 Whether your brand is traveling down the hall to a colleague's office or across the globe, you need to safeguard it for the journey ahead.
 With freelancers, marketing agencies, internal teams, and many others using your brand in communications and content, it's easy for inconsistencies and misuse to arise.
 A brand identity kit can help by providing disparate groups and individuals with the tools and information they need to uphold your brand consistently.
-While every brand identity kit looks different, here are a few essentials to pack in yours:
+In fact, a brand identity kit is an absolute must-have for all businesses!

-Anyone that touches your brand needs to understand your target market and why your brand matters to that audience.
-Without this knowledge, it’s challenging for people to communicate their message in a way that’ll resonate with the intended audience.
+Anyone that touches your brand — from creatives to sales managers — needs to understand your target market and why your brand matters to that audience.
+Without this knowledge, it’s challenging for people to use your brand’s visuals in a way that will resonate with the intended audience.
 Start by providing a positioning statement, or concise description of your audience and how they perceive your brand.
 Keep it simple, but memorable, honest, and unique to your market.
 Then, share your brand promise.
 What are you committed to delivering to your audience?
 What aspirations do you vow to work toward?
 Lastly, communicate your unique value proposition.
 Include a detailed explanation or simply include your brand’s tagline — sometimes a short, catchy phrase says it all!